SelennLamson/AITextGenerator/readme.md

 1. Download it at: https://drive.google.com/open?id=1svTqyugLI36zaX6Fo6hr-Od4ATRxH2vf
 2. Extract it directly in the project root.

-## Run fine-tuning script
+## Script

-To fine-tune the GPT2 model :
+Once the project is installed in a clean environment :

 ```
 git clone https://github.com/WeazelDev/AITextGenerator.git